VirgileACM/Project1_SpeechesPOTUS_STATGR5243/README.md

 # Project1_SpeechesPOTUS_STATGR5243

-The main point of this project is to analyze the evolution of the compexity in language of American presidents through their first step as a fresh president: the Presidential Inaugural Speech.
+The main point of this project is to analyze the evolution of the complexity in language of American Presidents through their first step as a fresh President: the Presidential Inaugural Speech.

 ### Step 1 - Read in the speeches for Corpus Study